AkariAsai/OpenScholar_ExpertEval/README.md

-# Human Evaluation Annotation Interface For OpenScholar
+# Human Evaluation Annotation Interface for OpenScholar

-This folder contains the code for the human eval annotation interface used in the paper [OpenScholar: Synthesizing Scientific Literature with Retrieval-augmented LMs]().
+This folder contains the code for the human eval annotation interface used in the paper [OpenScholar: Synthesizing Scientific Literature with Retrieval-augmented LMs](https://allenai.org/blog/openscholar).

 **Acknowledgement:** The code is based on [allenai/open-instruct](https://github.com/allenai/open-instruct/tree/main/human_eval), with modifications to support (1) RAG evaluations and (2) add fine-grained evaluations.
 Thanks the Tulu authors!